dlorent/teleport/docs/5.0/preview/database-access.md

 !!! note
     This section explains how to configure a PostgreSQL-flavored instance of AWS RDS or Aurora database to work with Teleport Database Access.
-For information about configuring an on-prem PostgreSQL see the [section above](#on-prem-postgresql).
+For information about configuring a self-hosted PostgreSQL see the [section above](#self-hosted-postgresql).

 Teleport Database Access for AWS RDS and Aurora uses IAM authentication which can be enabled with the following steps.